Effective quasimorphisms on right-angled Artin groups: Automorphisms and characteristic sets

 Following Haglund \cite{Haglund}, an automorphism $g$ of a CAT(0) cube complex $X$ \emph{acts with inversion} if there is a half-space $H$ such that $g(H) = \bH$.
 When this occurs, $g$ stabilizes the hyperplane $\partial H$.
 For any automorphism $g$ of $X$, the action of $g$ on the cubical subdivision of $X$ is always \emph{without} inversion.
 Note, however, that for some of our results, we will not be free to perform this modification; see \remref{Subdivision}.

 For an automorphism $g$ of $X$, the \emph{translation distance} of $g$ is $\ell_g = \min_{x \in X}d(x,gx)$, where $x$ ranges over the vertices of $X$.
-If $g$ acts without inversion, we say that $g$ is \emph{hyperbolic} if $\ell_g>0$ and \emph{elliptic} otherwise.
+If $g$ and all of its powers act without inversion, we say that $g$ is \emph{hyperbolic} if $\ell_g>0$ and \emph{elliptic} otherwise.
 Haglund showed that when $g$ is hyperbolic, there is an infinite combinatorial geodesic in $X$ that is preserved by $g$, on which $g$ acts as a translation of magnitude $\ell_g$.
 Any such geodesic will be called a \emph{combinatorial axis} for $g$.
 It has a natural orientation, relative to which the translation by $g$ is in the \emph{forward} direction.
 Note that $g$ and $g^{-1}$ have the same combinatorial axes, but they determine opposite orientations.

 Haglund also showed that any two combinatorial axes for $g$ cross the same hyperplanes, in the same directions.
 That is, the set of half-spaces that are dual to oriented edges in any axis is independent of the choice of axis.
 We define the \emph{positive half-space axis of $g$}: